 Audit, Finance, Risk, Quality & Compliance Committee

-The AFRQCC further assists the Board of Directors in fulfilling its oversight responsibility of the external auditors.
+The AFRQCC further assists the Board of Directors in overseeing the external auditors.
 The AFRQCC recommends the external auditors for election, reviews the quality of their work, their qualification and independence, the audit fees, the external audit coverage, the reporting to the Board of Directors and/or the AFRQCC, and assesses the additional non-audit services as well as the annual financial statements and the notes thereto.
-The external auditors attended two meetings of the AFRQCC in fiscal year 2015/16; furthermore, the Chairman of the AFRQCC has met the lead external auditor three times outside AFRQCC meetings.
+The external auditors attended two meetings of the AFRQCC in fiscal year 2017/18; furthermore, the Chairman of the AFRQCC met the lead external auditor three times outside AFRQCC meetings.

 Pursuant to the Group’s “Fraud Response and Whistleblowing Policy,” the Fraud Committee, chaired by the Group’s General Counsel, evaluates and, as the case may be, investigates alleged violations of the Code of Conduct under the supervision of the Chairman of the AFRQCC.
 The Fraud Committee reports all pending cases to the AFRQCC on a regular basis.

 The AFRQCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
 In the last fiscal year, the Committee met six times.
 The meetings lasted two to three hours.
-One of the meetings took place in the context of the Board of Directors’ three-day visit to Chicago, US.
+One of the meetings took place in the context of the Board of Directors’ three-day visit to Brussels/Wieze/Halle, Belgium.

 Nomination & Compensation Committee

 The Company’s Nomination & Compensation Committee (NCC) is elected by the Annual General Meeting of Shareholders and advises the Board of Directors in determining and verifying the compensation strategy and regulations of the Group as well as in preparing the motions for the attention of the General Meeting of Shareholders regarding the compensation of the Board of Directors and the Executive Committee.
 It further assists the Board of Directors in defining and monitoring the performance criteria and it makes recommendations to the Board of Directors with respect to the selection, nomination, compensation, evaluation, and, when necessary, the replacement of key executives.
-The Board of Directors has not delegated any decision power to the NCC.
-The NCC establishes jointly with the CEO a general succession planning and development policy.
-The NCC reviews and recommends the remuneration to be paid to Members of the Board of Directors and the Members of the Executive Committee.
-It also ensures a transparent Board and Executive Committee nomination process and evaluates potential conflicts of interest involving executive management and Members of the Board.
-The NCC monitors the developments of the regulatory framework for compensation of the top management and the Board of Directors on an on-going basis and develops suggestions for the respective adaptations of the Group’s compensation system.
+The Board of Directors has not delegated any decision-making power to the NCC.
+The NCC establishes jointly with the Chief Executive Officer a general succession planning and development policy.
+The NCC reviews and recommends the remuneration to be paid to members of the Board of Directors and the Members of the Executive Committee.
+It also ensures a transparent Board and Executive Committee nomination process and evaluates potential conflicts of interest involving Management and Members of the Board.
+The NCC monitors the developments of the regulatory framework for compensation of the top Management and the Board of Directors on an on-going basis and develops suggestions for the respective adaptations of the Group’s compensation system.

 The NCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
 Last year, the NCC met five times, once in the form of a conference call.
 The meetings lasted two hours.
-One of the meetings took place in the context of the Board of Directors’ three-day visit to Chicago, US.
+One of the meetings took place in the context of the Board of Directors’ three-day visit to Brussels/ Wieze/Halle, Belgium.